petrostrak/protocol-buffers-3/README.md

 ```

 ### --decode option
-With the `--decode` command we can deserialize any message that is in binary into a given proto message.
+The `--decode` command reads a binary message of the given type from standard input and writes it in text format to standard output.
+The message type must be defined in PROTO_FILES or their imports..
 ```
 # .proto
 message Simple {